dangnq2501/Kmean-mapreduce-pyspark-multicluster-tutorial/README.md

    spark.ui.view.acls.groups=*
    spark.modify.acls.groups=*
    ```
-   You can generate a random secret key for '<you-secret-key>' using a variety of tools and programming languages.
+   You can generate a random secret key for `<you-secret-key>` using a variety of tools and programming languages.
 Here is a simple example using Python, which is commonly available on most systems.
 This command will generate a random secret key and print it to the console:
    ```sh
     openssl rand -base64 32
    ```